 The city is located on the peninsula to the southwest of the Acropolis.
 In the Archaic and Early Classical Ages, Kaunos was in the bowl between the fortification that passed close to the Acropolis and the Small Fortress and the fortress behind the Fountain Building at the Agora.

 There are fortifications on the summit of the acropolis, whose southern slope is completely steep.
 These walls supported by towers are from the Middle Ages.

 Kaunos Theater, one of the strongest theaters in Anatolia, was built on the western slope of the acropolis.
 The theater has 33 rows of seats, most of which sit on natural rock and the rest on barrel vaults.
 The theater, which has a capacity of 5000 people, is similar to the Greek theaters in terms of the plan.
 It is believed to have been built during the Roman period due to its vaulted infrastructure.

 Stoa is a street, an agora, or another building next to the covered, columned galleries is the name given.

 The area where the Stoa was uncovered in the excavations carried out in the north of Sülüklü Göl in the ancient city of Kaunos should have been opened for use especially for religious architecture from the beginning of the 5th century BC.

 The church is one of the oldest and the best-preserved examples of its type in Anatolia.
-It is almost in square shape.
+It is almost in a square shape.

-The bath is one of the best-preserved among the bath buildings of the imperial time.
-It was designed as two major complexes on the same axle in southwest and northeast direction.
+The bath is one of the best-preserved among the bath buildings of imperial time.
+It was designed as two major complexes on the same axle in the southwest and northeast direction.